ziolai/nederlanse-vlam-vereniging/README.md

 - only English (no Dutch) pages;
 - refer to Linked-Inn for news items;
 - maintain list of news items on website as repository;
+- merge NVV website and Combura website and allow payment of registration via IDEAL?

 How should webpages be structured (top down approach)?